‘RHONY’ Stars Make Some Noise At New York Fashion Week Show

 Bravo’s Lookbook noted that Medley’s dress looked incredibly similar to the white dress that frenemy Luann de Lesseps wore to the yacht party to celebrate her engagement to Tom D’Agostino in 2016.

-Later that same day, Housewives Singer, Medley, and Carole Radziwill attended Bergdorf Goodman’s “Noir” opening party at the New York City store.
+Later that same day, housewives Singer, Medley, and Carole Radziwill attended Bergdorf Goodman’s “Noir” opening party at the New York City store.
 The Real Housewives of New Jersey‘s Melissa Gorga crossed the Hudson River to join the NYC women at the New York Fashion Week event.

 Season 10 of the Real Housewives of New York City ended on September 5.
 When the series comes back in 2019, it will be without Radziwill, as previously reported by the Inquisitr.

-According to Radar Online, lawyer Barbara Kavovit is being tested out as a friend to the Housewives, but will not be joining the cast full-time.
+According to Radar Online, lawyer Barbara Kavovit is being tested out as a friend to the housewives, but will not be joining the cast full-time.